Reduction of bielliptic surfaces: Bielliptic surfaces and good reduction

+over $k$ such that $g_{k^{\sep}}$ is isomorphic to $g'$.
+Using this $g$, we can prove the theorem in exactly the same way as in the case where $k = \overline{k}$.
+It finishes the proof. \end{proof}

-\begin{remarksub} If we drop the condition of the injectivity of $G \rightarrow \Aut_{B/k}$, we do not have to take a quotient in the final part of the proof.
-Therefore, we can get the description
+\begin{remarksub} In the proof of the above proposition, we take a quotient $A$ (resp.\ $G$) of $A'$ (resp.\ $G'$).
+However, if we do not require $G \rightarrow \Aut_{B/k}$ to be injective, we do not have to take quotients in the final part of the proof.
+More precisely, $A:=A'$ and $G:=G'$ gives the description